daevlin/Zero2Auto_homework/README.md

 ```
 Becomes
 C:\Windows\System32\svchost.exe
+This explains why it got injected into "svchost.exe"

 It creates a RemoteThread in the suspended svchost.exe process at address 00101DC0 in my case, where it will continue execution in the spawned child process